alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 s1.
 Contact the [Centre for International Trade Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle). s2.
 Tell them what you're exporting and the destination country, and who your official veterinarian is.
 You can find one by asking at your local vet, or email <ovteam@alpha.gsi.gov.uk>. s3.
 You'll be given the application form for the EHC you need.
 Fill it in and return it to the address on the form. s4.
-Your EHC will be sent to you within xxx days/weeks. s5.
+Your EHC will be sent to your official veterinarian within 7 working days. s5.
 Check your EHC’s guidance notes to find out if you need your EHC signed by your official veterinarian or an inspector from your [local authority](/local-council). s6.
 If you’re exporting poultry, check your EHC.
 It’ll say if you need to join the [Poultry Health Scheme](#poultry). s7.
 Your official veterinarian will be asked to check that your animals meet the requirements of the country you’re sending them to.